Our Favourite Podcasts

 These are some of our favourite shows.
 They offer a wealth of advice in how to go about including mindfulness into your life but also provide you with honest conversations about mental health, meditation and that work-life balance we all strive for.

 Hosted by Fearne Cotton, she expands on her novel Happy that she wrote back in 2017.
 On her podcast she interviews tons of high profile friends and celebrities about their experiences with mental health issues and how they have learnt to overcome troubled times by finding joy in life.
-Guests include Dawn French, Paloma Faith and Matt Haigh.
+Guests include Dawn French, Paloma Faith and Matt Haig.
 Her podcast is upbeat, positive and insightful.
 This is a great listen for anyone who lives a fast paced, busy life or anyone who likes to delve more into popular lives.
-A really interesting podcast,
+A really interesting podcast.

 Two fellas, Joshua Fields Millburn and Ryan Nicodemus (AKA The Minimalists) have built a career around helping people learn how to live with less.
 In this podcast, they discuss ideas about how to live a life disconnected from social media and the benefits of living a slow, minimalist life.
 The two guys often discuss positive energy thieves and the importance of removing toxic relationships from your life.
 Some of their advice can be very extreme (ie. get rid of all your materialistic possessions), but they often share sensible and relatable life for life a happier, more positive life.